mui/material-ui/docs/data/base/getting-started/overview/overview.md

 MUI Base features many of the same components as Material UI, but _without the Material Design implementation_.

-You could think of MUI Base as the "skeletal" version of Material UI—foundational components with no default theme or built-in style engine.
+Base is not packaged with any default theme or built-in style engine.

-This makes Base a great choice if you need complete control over how your app's CSS is implemented.
+This makes it a great choice if you need complete control over how your app's CSS is implemented.

+You could think of MUI Base as the "skeletal" version of Material UI—in fact, future versions of Material UI will use Base components and hooks for their foundational structure.